open-resources/physics_bank/content/public/021.Circuits/Electrical Measuring Devices/Timing Circuits/Timing Circuits.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Timing Circuits
+        title: Timing Circuits
+      part1:
+        ans1:
-    params_part1_ans1_value: twice the capacitance on the one minute setting.
+          value: twice the capacitance on the one minute setting.
-    params_part1_ans1_feedback: Try again!
+          feedback: Try again!
 Use the time constant relationship
+        ans2:
-    params_part1_ans2_value: four times the capacitance on the one minute setting.
+          value: four times the capacitance on the one minute setting.
-    params_part1_ans2_feedback: Great!
+          feedback: Great!
 You got it.
 This is because the time constant relationship (τ=RC) at fixed R means τ=4τ so C=4C
+        ans3:
-    params_part1_ans3_value: the same as the capacitance on the one minute setting.
+          value: the same as the capacitance on the one minute setting.
-    params_part1_ans3_feedback: Try again!
+          feedback: Try again!
 Use the time constant relationship
+        ans4:
-    params_part1_ans4_value: one half the capacitance on the one minute setting.
+          value: one half the capacitance on the one minute setting.
-    params_part1_ans4_feedback: Try again!
+          feedback: Try again!
 Use the time constant relationship
+        ans5:
-    params_part1_ans5_value: one quarter the capacitance on the one minute setting.
+          value: one quarter the capacitance on the one minute setting.
-    params_part1_ans5_feedback: Try again!
+          feedback: Try again!
 Use the time constant relationship
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 Toasters have timing circuits.
 If you want lightly toasted bread you might choose a time of one minute, while for an evenly brown toasted bagel you might choose a time of four minutes.